ICC World Cup 2019 | England Captain Eoin Morgan Suffers Injury Scare

 Loading...

-The England and Wales Cricket Board (ECB) informed that Morgan was hurt during catching drills in a practice session on Friday, ahead of their warm-up game against Australia in Southampton on Saturday.
+The England and Wales Cricket Board (ECB) informed that Morgan was hurt during catching drills in a practice session on Friday (May 24), ahead of their warm-up game against Australia in Southampton on Saturday.
+Morgan was taken to hospital for precautionary x-rays, which revealed the injury.

-“Eoin Morgan took a knock to his left index finger fielding this morning.
-He is going to hospital after practice for a precautionary X-ray,” a brief statement from the ECB read.

 Morgan, 32, was one of 14 players preparing at Hampshire’s ground, with Joe Root absent on personal business.
 Root will join the team for the warm-up game on Saturday for which they are likely to field 12 players.